kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

 -----------

 `set_service` instruction allows overriding the [ServiceConfig][service-config] of a service that exists in the plan.
-This is useful especially in cases where you are importing a [package][package] published by somebody else, but you want to modify aspects of it.
+This is useful especially in cases where you are importing a package published by somebody else, but you want to modify aspects of it.
 For example, if you want to change the image that a service started by the imported package is using, but the package author has not parameterized the service image via the `run` function, you can use `set_service` to change the image!

 ```python